A rewarding, in-demand career field, economics is a rigorous study of the social, cultural and political factors affecting our interconnected world.

 At Baldwin Wallace, you’ll experience personal and professional growth in a supportive community that challenges and inspires you to succeed.

-Recent BW Economics majors are finding their success at:
+Recent BW Economics majors are finding their success in graduate schools and a variety of careers.

 - Development Finance International, Inc.